rodrigomelo9/amba/README.md

 # A presentation about Advanced Microcontroller Bus Architecture

-> Apr 2023: it is WIP, but there is a basic Overview
+> Jun 2023: it is WIP, but APB is done, AHB is almost finished and there is a basic Overview of AXI flavors.

 ## Resources employed to make this presentation